maelfabien/maelfabien.github.io/_posts/2019-1-10-EC2_Cassandra.md

 ![image](https://maelfabien.github.io/assets/images/Cassandra_Final.jpg)

-Your Slave nodes with Apache-Cassandra are now configured !
+Your Slave nodes with Apache-Cassandra are now configured!

-> *Conclusion* : The next step is to install and configure Zookeeper for the resilience of Spark !
+> *Conclusion *: The next step is to install and configure Zookeeper for the resilience of Spark!